Former China Resources executive under investigation - anti-graft body

-HONG KONG (Reuters) - A former executive of state-owned China Resources (Holdings) Co.
+HONG KONG, May 17 (Reuters) - A former executive of state-owned China Resources (Holdings) Co.
 Ltd, a conglomerate of energy, land and consumer businesses in mainland China and Hong Kong, is under investigation, China’s top anti-corruption body said.

 Wang Shuaiting, vice chairman of China Travel Service (Holding) Hong Kong, is suspected of serious disciplinary violations - Beijing’s official jargon for graft - during his tenure at China Resources, the China Central Discipline Inspection Commission said in a one-line statement on its website (www.ccdi.gov.cn).